 8. Make Your Bed Comfortable

-You spend a third of your life sleeping on your bed, and while up front costs of a new bed may be scary, it may be worth your while to get the best that you can afford.
+You spend a third of your life sleeping on your bed, and while upfront costs of a new bed may be scary, it may be worth your while to get the best that you can afford.
 Choosing a mattress really comes down to personal preference, whether you sleep better with a bed that is firm, bouncy, or has a little buoyancy, there is a mattress to fit your needs.

-There are mattresses available to suit all types of sleep needs including adjustable stiffness, preferred sleep positions, disturbances from a tossing/turning partner, or even have covers if you have allergies to certain fabrics or dust mites.
+There are mattresses available to suit all types of sleep needs including adjustable stiffness, preferred sleep positions, disturbances from a tossing/turning partner, or even have covered if you have allergies to certain fabrics or dust mites.

 If you need help looking for your best mattress, check out sites like Consumer Mattress Guides, which help you make informed buying decisions.